Engineering of Cyber Physical Systems

 Intelligent automation of processes, systems and machines

-TUBAF will meet these future requirements in research, teaching and knowledge transfer by establishing five professorships for the time being, thereby further expanding its visibility at the intersection of "Processes, Machines and Materials" and computer science and raising its profile in the field of Engineering of Cyber-Physical Systems.
+TUBAF will meet these future requirements in research, teaching and knowledge transfer by establishing five professorships for the time being, thereby further expanding its visibility at the intersection of "Processes, Machines and Materials" and computer science and making a name for itself in the field of Engineering of Cyber-Physical Systems.

 The Professorships to be established at the Faculty of Mechanical, Process and Energy Engineering (Faculty 4)